ScandiumSG/ITP_DiaryApplication/readme.md

 ## Diary

-As an imagianry and emotional person is collecting my thoughts somewhere necessary.
-With that would I like to write down my thought in  order to look back at them in the future.
+As an imaginative and emotional person I find it necessary to collect my thoughts somewhere.
+That's why I need some place where I can write down my thoughts and look back at them in the future.

-The product offers teh ability to create a new page for the curent date.
-This page is blank and ready for new content.

-Users are able to choose dates from the past in order to read earlier content written by themself.
+That's why i would like a diary capable of storing my thoughts over extended periods of time, with the option to view and edit them later.

 ### Important for the user
-    - When writing a new page is a wish: Visible button to create a new page.
+    - The submit button saves your current entry to the selected date.
+(Today by default)
-    - If the user wishes to read old content: Visible area to set a suggested date.
+    - Use the datepicker to edit or read the entry for a different date.